O'Doherty's rebellion

 O'Doherty's Rebellion, also called O'Dogherty's Revolt, was an uprising against the Crown authorities in western Ulster, Ireland.
-Sir Cahir O'Doherty, lord of Inishowen, a Gaelic chieftain, had been a supporter of the Crown during th Nine Years' War (1593–1603), but angered at his treatment by Sir George Paulet, governor of Derry, he attacked and burned Derry in April 1608.
-O'Dogherty was defeated and killed in the Battle of Kilmacrennan in July.
+Sir Cahir O'Doherty, lord of Inishowen, a Gaelic chieftain, had been a supporter of the Crown during the Nine Years' War (1593–1603), but angered at his treatment by Sir George Paulet, governor of Derry, he attacked and burned Derry in April 1608.
+O'Doherty was defeated and killed in the Battle of Kilmacrennan in July.
 The rebellion ended with the surrender of the last die-hards at the Siege of Tory Island later in the same year.

 Background

 O'Doherty also called O'Dogherty ruled the Inishowen peninsula in northern County Donegal in the northwest of Ulster, the northern province of Ireland.
 The Gaelic O'Dohertys had traditionally accepted the overlordship of the O'Donnells, but had ambitions to become freeholders under the English Crown instead.
 In 1600, at the age of 15, Cahir joined the forces of the English Governor of Derry, Sir Henry Docwra, who were fighting to defeat Tyrone's Rebellion.
 With the help of O'Doherty and other Gaelic lords, Docwra advanced from Derry into the heart of Gaelic territory.
 Docwra praised his courage under fire, and recommended him for a knighthood.

 The two principal leaders of the northern rebellion, The 2nd Earl of Tyrone and The 1st Earl of Tyrconnell, were restored to their lands by the Treaty of Mellifont in 1603, after publicly submitting to the new King James VI and I. However, the English still suspected them of being involved in fresh plots.
 Summoned to London in 1607, they instead sailed for the Continent with a group of their followers, in the Flight of the Earls.

 By this time, the sympathetic Docwra had been replaced by Sir George Paulet, who took a much harder view of the Gaelic lords, even loyalists like O'Doherty.
 Docwra had resigned his command because he felt that English veterans of the war and their Irish allies had been poorly rewarded in the peace settlement after the war, as the land promised to them had been returned to Lords Tyrone and Tyrconnell.
 O'Doherty had not suffered as badly as others, losing only Inch Island.